RevillWeb/wc-styling-investigation/README.md

 ##Issues

-* There is currently an outstanding bug ([#20](https://github.com/webcomponents/shadycss/issues/20)) in the ShadyCSS library which means CSS Custom Properties are not shimmed for IE 11.
+* There is currently an outstanding bug ([#20](https://github.com/webcomponents/shadycss/issues/20)) in the ShadyCSS shim which means CSS Custom Properties are not shimmed for IE 11.
 There is already an [un-merged pull request](https://github.com/webcomponents/shadycss/pull/23) with this fix but this appears to cause further issues.
 * The full webcomponents-lite.min.js polyfill couldn't be used because the WebComponentsReady event causes an exception in the ShadyDOM polyfill
 * While the ShadyCSS polyfill provides encapsulation to prevent component styles leaking into the outer document it doesn't prevent outer document style leaking into the component